 As a result, managing your finances effectively to keep up with your obligations as and when they’re due could become untenable.
 Should this continue with your business losing money, it could result in it becoming insolvent and/or you and any associated directors filing for bankruptcy.
 If such an event was to occur, an Insolvency Practitioner (or administrator) would be appointed to your business within 2 weeks of filing an application.
 Therefore, it’s vital that you understand what an Insolvency Practitioner is and where you and your business stand.

 What is an Insolvency Practitioner?

 If you’ve filed for Insolvency or Bankruptcy, an Insolvency Practitioner (IP) will be appointed to oversee your business and act as a Trustee in order to help creditors regain the money that they are owed.
-As such, an Insolvency Practitioner is a licensed individual with the authority to intervene in cases where either an individual, partnership or company has become insolvent in order to release equity held within your unencumbered assets (e.g. equipment, machinery, vehicles and property).
+As such, Insolvency Practitioners are licensed individuals with the authority to intervene in cases where either an individual, partnership or company has become insolvent in order to release equity held within your unencumbered assets (e.g. equipment, machinery, vehicles and property).
 Plus, it’s worth noting that, most of the time, Insolvency Practitioners are also accountants working within an accountancy firm.

 How do Insolvency Practitioners work?